jcdarwin/readk.it/README.md

     };

 ####Content-opf
-Readk.it is included in the EPUB file, and travels with the EPUB file.
+In this mode Readk.it is included in the EPUB file, and travels with the EPUB file.

 To acheive this, we need to add a bunch of entries to the content.opf to ensure that the EPUB is valid (according to [epubcheck](https://code.google.com/p/epubcheck/)):